luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 mcols(dxr1)$description
 # how many exons are significant (with false discovery rate 10% - can change this threshold to more stringent)
 table ( dxr1$padj < 0.1 )
-# how many genes are affected
+# count how many genes are affected
 table ( tapply( dxr1$padj < 0.1, dxr1$groupID, any ) )
 # list the names of genes that are affected